 Auro: Proudly Filipino

-However, up and comer in the local chocolate scene are taking their turn into the spotlight and even supporting local farmers and producers to further the brand and product into Filipino flavors people come to know and love.
-Auro Chocolate embodies such qualities and has been around since May 2015, a locally produced in Laguna and grown in Davao that brings an array of flavors that have redefined sweet treats to its core.
+However, up and comer in the local chocolate scene, Auro is taking their turn into the spotlight and even supporting local farmers and producers to further the brand; a product working its way into Filipino flavors people are coming to know and love.
+Auro Chocolate embodies the “Bayanihan spirit” in its core principle, and has been around since May 2015, locally produced in Laguna and grown in Davao, it brings an array of flavors that have redefined sweetness in a bite.

 Filipino Farmers First